 Can I get my luggage transported for me?

 If you don’t want to carry everything with you, there are a few different companies which offer bag transportation services along the Cotswold Way.
-So they pick up your luggage from your accommodation each morning and drop it off at your destination so it’s waiting for you when you arrive and you only have to carry a day bag with the essentials.
+They collect your luggage from your accommodation each morning and drop it off at your destination so it’s waiting for you when you arrive later on, so you only have to carry a day bag with the essentials out with you.

-The following companies all offer luggage transfers for the Cotswold Way: Sherpa Van, Carry a Bag, Cotswold Walkers and Cotswold Luggage Transfers.
-Prices generally range from £10–£13 per bag per transfer and are cheaper for multiple bags.
-Many of these companies also offer passenger transport and accommodation booking services too.
+Sherpa Van, Carry a Bag, Cotswold Walkers and Cotswold Luggage Transfers all offer luggage transfers on the Cotswold Way.
+Prices are £10–£13 per bag per transfer and are cheaper for multiple bags.
+Many of these companies also offer passenger transport and accommodation booking too.

 What Cotswold Way maps and guidebooks are there?